 CLAT 2019 - The Common Law Admission Test for the admission year 2019-2020 will be held by National Law University Odisha, Cuttack (NLUO) on May 12, 2019 (Sunday).
-Likewise the previous years, the national-level law examination for admissions into NLUs will be administered online.
+Unlike the previous years, the national-level law examination for admissions into NLUs will be administered offline.
 Further, the most-sought after law entrance exam, CLAT 2019 will be conducted for 21 NLUs including Dharmashastra National Law University, Jabalpur (MPDNLU) and Himachal Pradesh National Law University .
 The CLAT 2019 conducting body, NLU Odisha will be announcing the admission notification of Common Law Admission Test in December 2018, followed by its application process commencing from January 13, 2019.
 Earlier, it was decided that CLAT 2019 application form would be available on January 10, 2019.
 The CLAT is held every year by an NLU for admissions to undergraduate and postgraduate law programmes in the participating National Law Universities of the CLAT Core Committee.
 In addition to the NLUs participating in CLAT, over 25 private law schools will be accepting CLAT 2019 scores for their BA LLB, BBA LLB, BCom LLB BSc LLB and LLM programmes.